-Last date to drop Semester 1 2024 courses or cancel enrolment without academic penalty
+Last date to drop a course for Semester 2, 2024 or cancel enrolment without academic liability

 Course enrolment & tutorial sign-on

 - Log into Starting at UQ.
 Go to mySInet to enrol in courses. - myTimetable is where you can view your timetable.
 It's also used to preference and allocate into classes (where there are multiples activities, such as tutorials) - New video tutorials for class timetabling Enrolment and class allocation - my.UQ - University of Queensland - If you have a problem with sign-on, email student.socsci@uq.edu.au